 - Candidates who are not satisfied with the assessment process of their ECDL test are encouraged to discuss their concerns with the Test Centre.
 If they are not satisfied with the outcome of these discussions, they are encouraged to send an email/letter to ECDL Malta explaining their concerns.

 The ECDL Standard Certificate is awarded to candidates who successfully complete all four (4) Base modules and any three (3) Intermediate modules.
-The ECDL Standard certificate awarded is referenced to Level Three of the Malta Qualifications Framework and the European Qualifications Framework for Lifelong Learning ...more information.
+The ECDL Standard certificate awarded is referenced to Level Three of the Malta Qualifications Framework...more information.

 The ECDL certificate will NOT be issued immediately by the Test Centre.
 ECDL Malta will issue the certificate and pass this on to the Test Centre where the last test was held.
 Candidates will collect the certificate from the Test Centre where they had sat for their last test.
 The fee involved in issuing the first ECDL certificate is incorporated in the cost of the ECDL Registration Number.

 Candidates have the option of requesting the ECDL Base certificate after having successfully completed the four (4) Base module tests.
-The ECDL Base certificate awarded is referenced to Level Two of the Malta Qualifications Framework and the European Qualifications Framework for Lifelong Learning ...more information.
+The ECDL Base certificate awarded is referenced to Level Two of the Malta Qualifications Framework...more information.
 Candidates will still have the option of obtaining the ECDL Standard certificate when they successfully complete any three (3) intermediate module tests.
 However, the second certificate will be issued against an additional charge as indicated by the Test Centre.